LeetLLM

 Model VersionsBaseline hosted model vs. distilled variant vs. fine-tuned in-house model

-Prompt InstructionsConcise baseline prompt vs. policy-grounded prompt with approved examples
+Prompt InstructionsConcise baseline prompt vs. source-grounded prompt with approved examples

 Inference InfrastructureSpeculative decoding on/off, different quantization levels

-In our support bot example, the most common test is a prompt duel: the same model with two different system prompts.
+In our docs-assistant example, the most common test is a prompt duel: the same model with two different system prompts.
 Understanding what you're testing determines your metrics, sample size, and success criteria.

 Three levels of LLM evaluation

 Before you pick a metric, you need to know what family of evaluation fits your task.
-Think of these as three levels of rigor, from cheap and deterministic to flexible and expensive.
+These three levels move from cheap and deterministic to flexible and expensive.

 Level 1: Rule-based checks